Nordens Arks conservations projects

 We work actively with several population-strengthening measures by reintroducing animals to the wild.
 But for this to happen, the environments where they live have to be suitable.
 Therefore we are also working to improve their natural habitats.

-We are taking part in projects both in Sweden and overseas, for example in Russia with the Amur tiger, in Costa Rica with the common tree frog and in Mongolia with the snow leopard.
-Every year we release about a hundred green toads on Öland, and some 50 lesser white-fronted geese in Lapland and white-backed woodpeckers in Dalarna and Värmland.
+We are taking part in projects both in Sweden and overseas, for example in Russia with the Amur tiger, in Costa Rica with the lemur leaf frog and in Mongolia with the snow leopard.
+Every year we release hundreds green toads on Öland, and some 50 lesser white-fronted geese in Lapland and white-backed woodpeckers in Dalarna and Värmland.